-Designated Maryland GEAR UP schools in districts that met the eligibility requirements and are part of the Maryland GEAR UP grant program as approved by the U.S. Department of Education.
-The Maryland GEAR UP schools listed in the Appendix A - are the following: Baltimore City, Dorchester, and Wicomico Counties.
+SERVICE Designated Maryland GEAR UP schools in districts that met the eligibility requirements and are part of the Maryland GEAR UP grant program as approved by the U.S. Department of Education.
+The Maryland GEAR UP school districts are Baltimore City, Dorchester, and Wicomico Counties.